Introduction

 Multi-Factor Authentication (MFA)

-Multi-factor authentication, also known as two-factor authentication (2FA), adds an additional layer of security to your account by requiring a second form of verification beyond your password.
+Multi-factor authentication, also known as two-factor authentication (2FA), adds a second form of verification beyond your password.

 Setting Up MFA